oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 «<mark title="Requirement MQTT-SN-4.14.2-5"><a name="MQTT-SN-4.14.2-5"></a>During the Awake state, for each Application Message the Server sends to the Client, the application messages' quality of service MUST be honored - a full packet interaction MUST take place including all normative phases of acknowledgement, including any associated retransmission logic</mark>»\[MQTT‑SN‑4.14.2‑5].

-«<mark title="Requirement MQTT-SN-4.14.2-6"><a name="MQTT-SN-4.14.2-6"></a>If, during the delivery of Application Messages from the Server to the Client, and applying the <mark title="Ephemeral region marking">[retry logic]](#unacknowledged-packets), the Server gets no response, it MUST consider the Client disconnected and delete the Virtual Connection</mark>»\[MQTT‑SN‑4.14.2‑6].
-[I</mark>t may send a DISCONNECT packet with an appropriate Reason Code.
+«<mark title="Requirement MQTT-SN-4.14.2-6"><a name="MQTT-SN-4.14.2-6"></a>If, during the delivery of Application Messages from the Server to the Client, and applying the <mark title="Ephemeral region marking">retry logic of [4.4.2 "Unacknowledged Packets"](#unacknowledged-packets), the Server gets no response, it MUST consider the Client disconnected and delete the Virtual Connection</mark></mark>»\[MQTT‑SN‑4.14.2‑6].
+It may send a DISCONNECT packet with an appropriate Reason Code.

 The transfer of packets to the Client is closed by the Server by means of a PINGRESP packet.
 That is, the Server will consider the Client as Asleep and restart the Sleep Duration timer after having sent the PINGRESP packet. «<mark title="Requirement MQTT-SN-4.14.2-7"><a name="MQTT-SN-4.14.2-7"></a>If the Server does not have any packets buffered for the client, it MUST respond immediately with a PINGRESP packet</mark>»\[MQTT‑SN‑4.14.2‑7], returning the Client back to the Asleep state, and restarting the Sleep Duration timer for that Client.